Blood pressures, IV's and fingersticks after mastectomy

 Dear OncoLink "Ask The Experts,"

-As a Certified Nursing Assistant I have always been ordered to not take blood pressures, no finger sticks, no blood draws on the arm of a patient that has had a mastectomy.
+As a breast cancer survivor, I have always been told to not have blood pressures, finger sticks, or blood draws on the arm on the side of my mastectomy.
 I can understand not doing it for a certain amount of time, to allow time for healing.
-However, is that for the rest of the patients life, or is there a set time after the surgery that the arm may be used?
+However, is that for the rest of my life, or is there a set time after the surgery that the arm may be used?
 Your assistance is greatly appreciated.

 Lora Packel PhD, PT, CCS, Department of Physical Therapy, University of the Sciences, responds:

 As part of breast cancer surgery, many women undergo removal of some or all of the lymph nodes in their armpit (axilla).
 Removal of all lymph nodes is called an axillary node dissection (AND), whereas removal of a limited number of “key” lymph nodes is called sentinel lymph node biopsy (SLNB).
 In addition, some women receive radiation to their chest wall and armpit after surgery.

 Removal of lymph nodes and radiation increase one’s risk for lymphedema, which is an abnormal buildup of lymph fluid.
 SLNB lowers the risk for lymphedema as compared to AND.
 To lower your risk for lymphedema, it is recommended to:

 - Know your arm.
 It’s normal to have some swelling after surgery, but continued swelling or any new swelling should be reported immediately to your medical team.

 - Have a healthy weight.
 Being overweight increases your risk for lymphedema.